Alejogb1/job-board/blog-data/3-sat-to-independent-set-reduction.md

 The idea is that picking one vertex in each triangle corresponds to picking one literal to be true in that clause and by having edges between contradictory literals if we have an independent set this means we haven't chosen literals that would create a contradiction such as choosing both x1 and not x1 at the same time

-Okay let me show you some code This is in python because that's what I use most of the time You will need to install networkx to run the code it should be `pip install networkx`
+let me show you some code This is in python because that's what I use most of the time You will need to install networkx to run the code it should be `pip install networkx`

 ```python
 import networkx as nx